mogoh/cheat-sheets/git-cheat-sheet.rst

 ``git commit -m "[descriptive message]"``

-Record all chaned files permanently in version history ``git commit -am "[descriptive message]"``
+Record all chaned files permanently in version history

-Group Changes
+``git commit -am "[descriptive message]"``

+Branches
 --------------------------------------------------------------------------------
-Name a series of commits and combine completed efforts
+Name a series of commits and combine completed efforts.

 Lists all local branches in the current repository